nimbal/nimbalwear/README.md

 - syncs detected from any axis rather than choosing those from one axis
 - include config sync in sync list
+- add ref device type and location to sync output

 v0.19.8